corcus/docs.microsoft.com-nuget/docs/API/v3/overview.md

 204  | Success, but there is no response body
 400  | The parameters in the URL or in the request body aren't valid 401  | The provided credentials are invalid
-403  | The provided action is not allowed given the provided credentials 404  | The requested resource doesn't exist
+403  | The action is not allowed given the provided credentials 404  | The requested resource doesn't exist
-409  | The provided request conflicts with an existing resource
+409  | The request conflicts with an existing resource

 ## Authentication